+Note 5: B2M LP Revenue Requirement per OEB Decision and Order EB-2022-0190 dated November 24, 2022.
 Note 6: NRLP Revenue Requirement per OEB Decision and Order EB-2022-0191 dated November 24, 2022.

-Note 7: NextBridge Revenue Requirement per OEB Decision and Order EB-2022-0243 dated November 24, 2022.

-Note 8: WPLP Revenue Requirement and Charge Determinants per OEB Decision and Order EB-2022-0149 dated November 29, 2022.
+Note 7: EWT Partnership Revenue Requirement per OEB Decision and Order EB-2022-0243, Upper Canada Transmission, Inc. dated November 24, 2022 Note 8: WPLP Revenue Requirement and Charge Determinants per OEB Decision and Order EB-2022-0149 dated November 29, 2022.

 Note 9: The revenue requirements of CNPI, FNEI, and HOSSM are allocated to the three transmission rate pools on the same basis as is used for Hydro One.
-The revenue requirements of B2MLP, NRLP, NextBridge, and WPLP are allocated entirely to the Network rate pool.
-The total revenue requirements for each of the three transmission rate pools are then divided by the total charge determinants for each rate pool to establish the UTRs to stell on a monthly basis with all rate-regulated transmitters using the revenue allocation factors.
+The revenue requirements of B2MLP, NRLP, EWT Partnership, and WPLP are allocated entirely to the Network rate pool.
+The total revenue requirements for each of the three transmission rate pools are then divided by the total charge determinants for each rate pool to establish the UTRs to two decimal places.
+The IESO uses the revenue collected from the UTRs to settle on a monthly basis with all rate-regulated transmitters using the revenue allocation factors.